-La Boca's most iconic landmark, this magnificent transporter bridge is one of only a dozen or so of its kind left in the world.
-Built in 1908, its powerful iron frame straddles the polluted waters of Río Riachuelo, the river that separates the Buenos Aires metropolis from Gran Buenos Aires, the poverty and crimeridden belt that rings the city's limits.
+La Boca's most iconic landmark, this magnificent transporter bridge is one of only a dozen or so of its kind left in the of Río Riachuelo, the river that separates the Buenos Aires metropolis from Gran Buenos Aires, the poverty and crimeridden belt that rings the city's limits.
 Designed to transport pedestrians, cars, and trams across the river, it was replaced in 1939 by the Puente Nicolás Avellaneda, which now stands directly behind it.
-The bridge has appeared in numerous tangothemed films as an evocative icon. © Map H6 • Pedro de Mendoza, cnr.
+The bridge has appeared in numerous tangothemed films as an evocative icon. § Map H6 • Pedro de Mendoza, cnr.
 Almirante Brown